-3. Water Allocation
+3. Water allocation

-There are 213 existing surface water takes in the Manuherikia catchment (Figure 3.1) with a total allocation of approximately 32 m^3 /s (including connected groundwater takes) (Figure 3.1), although the actual usage is likely to be considerably lower than this, especially at low flows.
-Aqualinc (2012b) estimated that the maximum combined take of about 16 m3/s when river flows are favourable.
+There are 213 existing surface water takes in the Manuherikia catchment (Figure 3.1), with a total allocation of approximately 32 m3/s (including connected groundwater takes) (Figure 3.1).
+However, the actual usage is likely to be considerably lower than this, especially at low flows.
+Aqualinc (2012b) estimated that the maximum combined take is about 16 m3/s when river flows are favourable.

 There are several irrigation schemes in the Manuherikia catchment that transport water from one sub-catchment to another via water races.
-There are also several storage reservoirs that have been constructed to store water during winter to be used when there is high irrigation demand during the irrigation season.
+There are also several storage reservoirs that have been constructed to store water during winter, which is to be used when there is high irrigation demand during the irrigation season.

-There are six farmer cooperative irrigation companies in the catchment.
-These are:
+There are six farmer cooperative irrigation companies in the catchment:

 - Omakau

 - Manuherikia

 - Galloway

 - Blackstone Hill

 - Hawkdun Idaburn

-- Ida Valley
+- Ida Valley.